 Woodstock Inn Brewery is more than just a brewery — it’s a lodge and restaurant as well.
 Brew tours occur every day at noon, where you’ll learn about the history of Woodstock before tasting the beer.
 There are four pubs at Woodstock Inn, all with a different vibe to them and serving breakfast, lunch and dinner.
 Woodstock Inn also has 40 cozy rooms across the six buildings on the property.
 Woodstock Inn is located in North Woodstock, which is just a few minutes’ drive from downtown Lincoln.

 One Love Brewery, located in downtown Lincoln, has a menu serving innovative lagers, pilsners, and IPAs as well as cocktails and food.
 It’s more than a brewery with a very extensive food menu including appetizers, entrees, desserts, and even gluten-free and kid options.
 The shaded patio is a great place to dine outdoors, even on a rainy day.

 Read More: The Best New Hampshire Breweries

 Go Wine Tasting at Seven Birches Winery

 Seven Birches Winery is located in the Lincoln Village Shops and at Riverwalk Resort at Loon Mountain.
 The grapes used in the wine come from all over the world, but the wine production is done at the resort.
 (Not that you can’t grow wine in New Hampshire!
 Many people do!)

-You can take a tour of the winery and learn about the wine-making process from the winemakers.
+You can take a tour of the winery for $40 and learn about the wine-making process from the winemakers.
 You’ll enjoy a tasting of a wine flight, you’ll get to try young wine that is still in progress, and you’ll visit the production room.

 If you love wine and need a break from all the hiking and adventure, this activity is for you.
 Seven Birches Winery has also started a craft cider company called Rhythm that is worth checking out as well.